Spilosoma erythrophleps

-Spilosoma erythrophleps is a moth in the family Erebidae.
+Spilosoma erythrophleps is a moth in the Erebidae family.
 It was described by George Hampson in 1894.
 It is found in Assam, India.

 Description

-Head, thorax, and abdomen reddish orange; palpi and frons black; collar and tegulae with paired black spots; abdomen with dorsal black bands and patch on terminal segment.
+Head, thorax, and abdomen reddish orange; palpi and frons black; collar and tegulae with paired black spots; abdomen with dorsal black bands and a patch on the terminal segment.
 Forewing orange, the veins scarlet; numerous black spots in the interspaces; a black streak from base through the cell to near outer margin.
-Hindwing pale ochreous; medial and postmedial maculate black bands conjoined into a large patch in cell; a marginal series of spots with one inside it on vein 5.
+Hindwing is pale ochreous; medial and postmedial maculate black bands conjoined into a large patch in the cell; there is a marginal series of spots with one inside it on vein 5.

 Its habitat is in the Naga Hills at 6000 ft (Doherty).
 Wingspan 52 mm.